All Products

 Document Center

-DataWorks allows you to use a Check node to check the availability of MaxCompute partitioned tables, File Transfer Protocol (FTP) files, Object Storage Service (OSS) objects, Hadoop Distributed File System (HDFS) files, OSS-HDFS objects, and real-time synchronization tasks based on check policies.
-If the condition that is specified in the check policy for a Check node is met, the task on the Check node is successfully run.
-If the running of a task depends on an object, you can use a Check node to check the availability of the object and configure the task as a descendant task of the Check node.
-If the condition that is specified in the check policy for the Check node is met, the task on the Check node is successfully run and then its descendant task is triggered to run.
-This topic describes the supported check objects and check policies, and also describes how to configure a Check node.
+DataWorks allows you to use a Check node to verify the availability of MaxCompute partitioned tables, File Transfer Protocol (FTP) files, Object Storage Service (OSS) objects, Hadoop Distributed File System (HDFS) files, OSS-HDFS objects, and real-time synchronization tasks based on check policies.
+If the condition specified in the check policy for a Check node is met, the task on the Check node runs successfully.
+If a task depends on an object, you can use a Check node to verify the availability of the object and configure the task as a descendant task of the Check node.
+When the condition specified in the check policy is met, the task on the Check node runs successfully and triggers its descendant task.
+This topic describes the supported check objects and policies, and explains how to configure a Check node.

 Supported check objects and check policies

-Check nodes can be used to perform checks based only on data sources and real-time synchronization tasks.
-The following information describes check policies that are supported by DataWorks:
+Check nodes can perform checks based only on data sources and real-time synchronization tasks.
+DataWorks supports the following check policies:

 • Data sources